UK judge rules that newspaper invaded Meghan’s privacy

 He said the duchess “had a reasonable expectation that the contents of the letter would remain private.
 The Mail articles interfered with that reasonable expectation.”

+Associated Newspapers said it was “very surprised by today’s summary judgment and disappointed at being denied the chance to have all the evidence heard and tested in open court at a full trial.”

+“We are carefully considering the judgment’s contents and will decide in due course whether to lodge an appeal,” said the publishing company, which had strongly contested Meghan’s claim.

-Associated Newspapers contested the claim, and a trial was scheduled for the fall.
-It would have been one of the most high-profile civil legal showdowns in London for years.
+A trial in the case, scheduled for the fall, would have been one of the most high-profile civil legal showdowns in London for years.
 But at hearings last month, lawyers for the duchess asked for a summary judgment to settle the case without a trial.

-The judge agreed, saying the disclosures of Meghan’s private letter “were manifestly excessive and hence unlawful.”
+In granting the request, the judge said the publisher’s disclosures of large chunks of Meghan’s private letter to her father, Thomas Markle, “were manifestly excessive and hence unlawful.”

 “There is no prospect that a different judgment would be reached after a trial,” he said.

-Meghan’s lawyers say the “deeply personal” five-page letter was intended for her father alone.
-Her attorney Justin Rushbrooke argued in January that the publisher had “no real prospect” of winning the case.
+Meghan’s lawyers said the “deeply personal” five-page letter was intended to be read by her father alone.
+Her attorney, Justin Rushbrooke, argued in January that the publisher had “no real prospect” of winning the case.

+“For these outlets, it’s a game,” Meghan said in her statement after the ruling.
+“For me and so many others, it’s real life, real relationships, and very real sadness.
+The damage they have done and continue to do runs deep.”

-But the defense argued Meghan wrote the letter as part of a media strategy to rebut a negative view conveyed by her father, and with help from the communications team in the royal couple’s Kensington Palace office.
+But the defense argued Meghan wrote the letter as part of a media strategy to rebut a negative view conveyed by her father in indiscreet media appearances, and with help from the communications team in the royal couple’s Kensington Palace office.

-Thursday’s ruling means Meghan has won her case on privacy grounds, but the judge said a “limited trial” should be held to decide who owns the copyright to the letter.
+Thursday’s ruling means Meghan has won her case on privacy and copyright infringement grounds, but the judge said a “limited trial” should be held to decide who owns the copyright to the letter.

-The defense argues that multiple people may be copyright-holders because more than one person contributed to the letter.
+The defense argues that Jason Knauf, Harry and Meghan’s former communications director, was the letter’s co-author and so one of the copyright-holders.

 The judge said that argument “cannot be described as convincing, and seems improbable,” but should still be decided at a trial.

-Meghan, an American actress and star of TV legal drama “Suits,” married Harry, a grandson of Queen Elizabeth II, at Windsor Castle in May 2018.
+Meghan, a former star of the American TV legal drama “Suits,” married Harry, a grandson of Queen Elizabeth II, at Windsor Castle in May 2018.
 Their son, Archie, was born the following year.

 In early 2020, Meghan and Harry announced they were quitting royal duties and moving to North America, citing what they said were the unbearable intrusions and racist attitudes of the British media.
 They recently bought a house in Santa Barbara, California.